curityio/username-password-authenticator/test/README.md

 ## Test Password Flows

-The system is deployed using an in-memory database for user accounts.\
+Run a code flow from OAuth tools to perform end-to-end testing of password flows.\
-Whenever the system is deployed, select `Create Account` and register one or more users:
+Whenever the system is deployed, select `Create Account` and register a user:

 ![Create Account](../doc/images/create-account/initial.png)